-Dedication Certificate:

-Known to all men persons present that , the undersigned owner, in fee simple of the land here by divided, and, the mortgagee thereof, here eby declare this land division and dedicate to the use of the pu blic forever all streets, avenues, places and sewer easements of r whatever public property there is shown on the division and the use for any and all public purposes not inconsistent with th the use thereof for public highway purposes.
-Also, the right to make all necessary slopes for cuts and fills upon lots, blocks, tracts, etc. shown on this plat in the reasonable original grading ng of all the streets, avenues, places, etc. shown hereon.
-Also t he right to might take a natural course after the street or streets are graded.
+Dedication Certificate: Known to all men persons present that undersigned owner, in fee simple of the land hereby divided, and , the mortgagee thereof, hereby declare this land division and dedicate to the use of the public forever all streets, avenues, places and sewer easements or whatever public property there is shown on the division and the use for any and all public purposes not inconsistent with the use thereof for public highway purposes.
+Also, the right to make all necessary slopes for cuts and fills upon lots, blocks, tracts, etc. shown on this plat in the reasonable original grading of all the streets, avenues, places, etc. shown hereon.
+Also the right to drain all streets over and across any lot or lots where water might take a natural course after the street or streets are graded.
 Also, all claims for damage against any governmental authority are waived which may be occasioned to the adjacent land by the established construction, drainage, maintenance of said roads.
-IN WITNESS WHEREOF we set our hands and seals this day of , 20 In the event that a waiver of right of direct access is included, then the certificate shall contain substantially the following additional language: street from lots numbered is hereby waived, and dedication to the public shall in no way be construed to permit a right of direct access to street from lots numbered , nor shall the City of Tumwater or any other local governmental agency within which the property is or may become located ever be required to grant a permit to build or construct an access of approach to said street from said lots. [...]
+IN WITNESS WHEREOF we set our hands and seals this $day\ of$, 20In the event that a waiver of right of direct access is included, then the certificate shall contain substantially the following additional language: Access to street from lots numbered is hereby waived, and dedication to the public shall in no way be construed to permit a right of direct access to street from lots numbered , nor shall the City of Tumwater or any other local governmental agency within which the property is or may become located ever be required to grant a permit to build or construct an access of approach to said street from said lots.